What are Layer-2 solutions?

-Layer-2 solutions promise to be the answer to blockchain’s scalability problems.
+Many believe Layer-2 solutions could be the answer to blockchain’s scalability problems.
 Here’s what you need to know about them.

 By Sankrit K